Leafwing-Studios/fop-rules/docs/rules/combat/ailments.md

 ## Taunted

-Attacks that you make must target the creature that applied this condition to you.
+Attacks that you make must target the creature that applied this ailment to you.
 You must take attacks of opportunities against that creature if able.
 If a different source applies taunted to you, the object of your ire changes to the most recent source.

 ## Withered